User Guide

 Shows a list of all groups in ThunderCat.
 Returns you to the Home Page.

-command!
-Use the list
+find command!
+Use the list command for that.

 Format: groups